shrddr/DatalogConvert/readme.md

    - FactoryTalk Administration Console - right click the application - Add/Discover Historian points, OR
    - use generated script `piconfig.exe < add_points.csv` .
 The descriptions will be empty though.

-   In any case, the span values will default to 0-100 for every point.
-You might want to review that because it affects value compression.
+   In any case, the span values will default to 0-100 for every point, and the compression deviation to 0.2 eng.units.
+You might want to review these settings to achieve good value compression.

 2. Create a new archive, or force an archive shift in SMT.